Students receiving financial aid must:

-Failure to meet this standard for the other scholarships listed in the paragraph above will result in a year of scholarship probation.
+Failure to meet this standard for the other scholarships listed in the paragraph above will result in a year of scholarship probation (if otherwise meeting need-based GPA requirements).
 Failure to meet the 3.0 minimum cumulative GPA requirement by the end of the probation year will result in the replacement of the scholarship by the next lower scholarship (if minimum GPA requirements are met for that level scholarship) in the year in which the student entered.
 For recipients of the lowest scholarship, failure to meet the minimum GPA requirement in the probation year will result in a fifty percent reduction of that scholarship for subsequent years.

 The progress of Washington State Need Grant and/or Washington State Work Study recipients is monitored at the end of each quarter:

 Appeals for reinstatement of Alaska loan eligibility are made to the Alaska Student Loan Commission.